 If you aren't familiar with the Tunisian garlic and chile paste known as harissa , you should be.
 Softened chiles, garlic, lemon, and lesser-known spices add heat and brightness to steak sandwiches and vegetable tagines .

-Pasta lovers, consider making hand-cut pappardelle .
-With its wide surface and unparalleled elasticity, it's the ultimate pasta.
+Pasta-lovers, consider making homemade pasta .
+With its delicate flavor and unparalleled elasticity, it's the ultimate pasta.